 There are many ways to organize your coupons, below we will go over the top methods and you may tailor them to what is most comfortable for you.

 I personally have used this method for the last few years.
-I like knowing if I find a deal or clearance items I have the coupon available to use.
+I like knowing if I find a deal or clearance items in store I have the coupon available to use.
 However, I found clipping and organizing EVERY coupon from my insert is very time-consuming.
 So I have tailored this method slightly, which I will cover later.